google/kotlin-fhir/README.md

 in [R4](https://hl7.org/fhir/R4/json.html#primitive)).
 As a result, the Kotlin data class of any FHIR resource or element containing primitive data types cannot be directly mapped to JSON.

-To address this issue, the KMP FHIR library generates [surrogate](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#composite-serializer-via-surrogate) classes (e.g. `PatientSurrogate` in `Patient.kt`) for data classes containing primitive data types, mapping each primitive data type to two JSON properties .
+To address this issue, the library generates [surrogate](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#composite-serializer-via-surrogate) classes (e.g. `PatientSurrogate` in `Patient.kt`) for data classes containing primitive data types, mapping each primitive data type to two JSON properties .
 It also generates custom serializers (e.g.